flix/book/src/interoperability.md

-# Interoperability
+# Interoperability with Java

-Flix supports interoperability with Java.
+Flix programs compile to Java bytecode, run on the Java Virtual Machine (JVM), and can interoperate with Java code.

-This includes support for:
+In particular, Flix has support for most Java features, including:

 - [Calling Constructors](./calling-constructors.md)
 - [Calling Methods](./calling-methods.md)